 One of the best things you can do is to keep good records.
-In addition to grades, you need to record the times you send notes home, if you report a student to the office, or if you contact a parent directly.
+In addition to grades, you need to record the times you send notes home, when you had to report a student to the office, or if you had to contact a parent directly.

 Some of grade keeping software has a place where you can easily input this information along with your attendance records.
 If you do have written correspondence, it’s always a good idea to keep it on file.
 This helps to refer back to it at a later date.
 Having a centralized system or DMS for managing your documents will help keep you efficient and organized.

 Another very important aspect is to keep up with grading papers and making sure you’re entering them correctly into the computer.
-This will help you avoid problems when it’s time to submit grades.
+This will help you avoid problems down the road when it’s time to submit grades.

 You will be handling physical documents from students frequently—using a document scanning solution will streamline this process for you.